Florida Motivational Interviewing for Substance Abuse

 Change does not always happen easily or just because the individual wants it.
 It is natural for a person to change their mind many times about whether they want to give up their addiction.
 Motivational Interviewing is prepared to handle situations like these.

-Rather than opposing or criticizing the person with the addiction, the therapist will help the individual reach a new understanding of themselves.
+Rather than opposing or criticizing the person with the addiction, our therapists will help the individual reach a new understanding of themselves.
 They do this by re-framing and offering diverse interpretations of each situation.
-All of this is based on the goals and ideals of the individual, which have been explored by the therapist.
+All of this is based on the goals and ideals of the individual, which are explored by the therapist.

-The Florida addiction therapist will always support the person's belief in their own power to make the changes they want.
-Although therapists initially hold more confidence than their clients that they will succeed, this often changes with time.
+Our Florida addiction therapists will always support their client's ability to make change.
+Although therapists may hold more confidence in their clients' ability to succeed initially, this often changes with time.